Kimberly B. George, Ph.D.

 What has been your training to teach across so many fields of research?

-My training was unusually extensive.
+My academic training was unusually extensive.
 I read and wrote voraciously in 5 graduate programs across 15 years studying counseling psychology, religious history, gender studies, and ethnic studies!
 I developed a unique and rigorous body of knowledge that I offer through Feminism School.
 Among my degrees, I hold a Ph.D. in Ethnic Studies from UC San Diego and an M.A. in Religion from Yale University, where I was a merit scholar and postgraduate fellow.

 How long have you built programs to teach feminist theory outside the traditional university?